 I am the father of a daughter and a son, born 2000 and 2002 respectively, whom my wife and I educate at home.
-These are open letters, from me to the two of them in hopes that they may have something permanent in their hands with their father’s signature on it.
+These are open letters, from me to the two of them.

-This site arose from eight or so years of blogging in which time I have developed, shall we say, a relationship with the world of the internet.
-I have discovered a few things that I’ll mention here in passing before I sew them into a whole cloth.
+This site arose from eight or so years of blogging during which time I have developed, shall we say, a relationship with the world of the internet.
+I’ve discovered a few things that I’ll mention here in passing before I weave them into a whole cloth.
 This internet thing is a great place to interact with ideas, and even to learn how to interact… civilly.
-Going back a few years I can read things that I’d forgotten that I’d ever written.
-And I must admit that I was more than a little ashamed of the sometimes arrogant, condescending things I said, and the unloving and uncaring way that I said it.
-Without the blogosphere, I might have never had the opportunity to learn such a valuable lesson.
+Without the blogosphere, I don’t know how it would have ever been possible to learned the many lessons that it has taught.
 Blogging has also afforded me the time to analyze and think about the thoughts of those with whom I disagree; to unpack and to understand them in ways that ordinary conversation simply will not allow.

-Also, the blogosphere introduced to me another completely new thing.
-It introduced to me yet another monster that would devour my attention and time with ever more ferocity.
+Also, the blogosphere introduced to me another completely new thing, another monster that would devour my attention and time with ever more ferocity.
 When I would sit down to my computer the clock would disappear.
-Hours would seem like minutes, with too many minutes passed.
+Hours would seem like minutes.
 Then I had an epiphany a few years ago.
-It happened that I was writing, probably about the importance of family and fatherhood, or following Jesus or some such thing, and it hit me; my children were playing in the back yard just a few feet away and there I was, for all practical purposes, in another world.
-That was bad.
+It happened that I was writing, perhaps even about the importance of family and fatherhood while my children were playing in the backyard just a few feet away, their lives passing by while I wrote to a world that would never read my words.

 Second, by making these public I not only welcome input, I ask for it.
-If there is an angle, a thought, a challenge, or any advice you’re willing to give that is consistent with my theology, then I am more than pleased.
+If there is an angle, a thought, a challenge, or any advice you’re willing to give then I am more than pleased.
 If it is not consistent with my theology, I won’t give you a hard time here.
 I have found fatherhood to be daunting.
 It wasn’t until I was in about waist-deep that I realized I’d never plumb the depths of it.
 Beware to all those who think they know too much… or even enough.
-I pray constantly that God would call my children to Himself, and to hinder all my efforts, however good intentioned they may be, that interfere with that end.
+I pray constantly that God would call my children to Himself, and to hinder all my efforts, however well-intentioned they may be, that interfere with that end.

 So there you have it.
 I hope you are blessed, admonished and encouraged by reading this blog.
 Feel free to copy and paste anything you see here, and though a link and/or credit would be nice, it is not necessary and you have my permission to use any of it without credit.